gsjurseth/envoy-poc/README.md

 I'd recommend to follow those instructions for the latest veresion.

+**ALSO** You'll want to make sure you set `request-authentication.yaml` to use the `myservices` namespace as opposed to default or it jwt authentcation will fail to work.

 NB: JWT
 These examples are really meant to show how advanced cases with JWTs can work and to that end you'll need to run through these pieces as well in order